lwang-astro/PeTar/README.md

 Or, if the _BSE_ based package is used, the interrupt mode option `-i (mo)bse` can also set the correct value of G.

 The snapshots (single, binary ...) generated by _petar.data.process_ are shifted to the rest frame where the density center is the coordinate origins.
+By adding the core position and velocity from 'data.core' at the corresponding time, the positions and velocities in the initial frame or Galactocentric frame (when _galpy_ is used) can be recovered.

 When the snapshot files are in BINARY format, the option `-s binary` can be used for _petar.data.process_ to read the snapshot correctly.
 Notice that the generated data from _petar.data.process_ are all in the ASCII format.